garrettgman/garrettgman.github.io/science.md

     3. The best way to learn about natural laws is to observe them
         a.
 Value defined
         b. observation defined
-            i. values must be similar to be part of an observation
+            * values must be similar to be part of an observation
-            ii. observations should match units of analysis to reveal a law
+            * observations should match units of analysis to reveal a law
     4. Observations provide evidence about natural laws.
         a.
 Scientists use observations in two ways:
-            i.
-To test hypotheses
+            * To test hypotheses
-            ii.
-To discover laws
+            * To discover laws

 ***